-- Note 1 The power to set up an advisory committee if necessary to assist in the exercise of a function is given to the work safety council under the Work Health and Safety Act 2011, sch 2, s 2.16. - Note 2 An example is part of the Act, is not exhaustive and may extend, but does not limit, the meaning of the provision in which it appears (see Legislation Act, s 126 and s 132). - (3) In this section:
+Note 1 The power to set up an advisory committee if necessary to assist in the exercise of a function is given to the work safety council under the Work Health and Safety Act 2011, sch 2, s 2.16.

-work safety council means the work safety council established under the Work Health and Safety Act 2011, schedule 2, section 2.1.
+up of people with suitable expertise, to help it in the exercise of work safety council means the work safety council established under the Work Health and Safety Act 2011, schedule 2, section 2.1.